The Regenerative Peripheral Nerve Interface (RPNI) reduces painful neuromas and strengthens muscle contractions for enhanced bionic control.

 Viewed from a slightly different angle, RPNI, TMR, and AMI can not only help reduce or eliminate pain.
 They also essentially prepare a patient’s residual limb for the future use of bionic devices.

 These issues are so fundamental, we believe that these techniques will eventually become standard practice for all new amputations, depending on each patient’s circumstances.
 They’re also applicable to existing amputees through revision surgery.

 What, then, should amputees do in light of these developments?
 In our opinion, anyone contemplating amputation from this point forward should at least ask their doctor/surgeon about the possibility of incorporating these techniques into their eventual surgery, even if this means participating in a clinical trial.
 We also believe that any existing amputees who are suffering from severe neuromas or phantom pain, or anyone frustrated with the lack of intuitive control over their bionic limbs, should at least explore these subjects with their medical advisers.

 We’re recommending this proactive approach because these technologies will eventually scale out.
-For example, TMR has been in use for some time.
-RPNI has already been applied to 200 amputations and AMI’s use in trials is also growing.
+For example, TMR has been in use for some time and is now part of standard care for amputation surgeries.
+RPNI has already been applied to hundreds of amputations and AMI’s use in trials is also growing.
 Once these techniques have been perfected, they may well spread quickly to a surgeon near you.
 And don’t forget that these techniques apply to both upper and lower limbs, though the use cases may vary for certain features.